-Reliable Breast Ultrasounds in Fall River, Dartmouth & Wareham, MA
+Choose Southcoast Health for a Reliable Breast Ultrasound in Fall River, Dartmouth & Wareham, MA

-A breast ultrasound is an imaging exam.
-Ultrasound uses painless sound waves to create pictures of body structures.
-Sonography is another name for ultrasound.
+A breast ultrasound or sonography is an imaging exam.
+An ultrasound uses painless sound waves to create pictures of body structures.
 A breast ultrasound can help doctors diagnose or rule out breast conditions, including breast cancer.
 It involves applying a water-based gel to your breast and moving a hand-held transducer over the skin.

-A radiology technician or sonographer will likely perform your breast ultrasound in MA or RI at Southcoast Health.
-A radiologist will interpret the results and may review them with you during your appointment.
+A radiologist will perform your ultrasound at one of our Breast Center locations in Fall River, Dartmouth, or Wareham.
+They will interpret the results and may review them with you during your appointment.
 If not, the radiologist will send the results to the doctor who ordered the ultrasound, and your doctor will share the results with you.
-If you have dense breast tissue, this may be the best way for a doctor to clearly see your breast tissue.
+If you have dense breast tissue, this may be the best way for a doctor to see your breast tissue more clearly

 Reasons for a Breast Ultrasound